sauravpanda24/Interactive-Lab-Hub/Lab 1/README.md

 _Goals:_
 Presenter should be able to notice question on Zoom and accept them.

-Sketch a storyboard of the interactions you are planning.
-It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include a picture of your storyboard here**\*\*